Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• Looking at the maximum time in days below previous high water mark of 343 days in the last 5 years of Linear Technology, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of Linear Technology is 343 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

-• Compared with SPY (87 days) in the period of the last 3 years, the maximum days under water of 343 days is higher, thus worse.
+• Compared with SPY (87 days) in the period of the last 3 years, the maximum days below previous high of 343 days is greater, thus worse.

 AveDuration: